Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Any-order ROABP

-We give a new shift with cost $(n d w)^{O(\log \ell)} = (n d w)^{O(\log \log w)}$, for a width-$w$, $\ell$-variate ROABP ($w^2$ is the dimension of the underlying algebra).
-The cost has $n$ as a parameter because the shift works for any size $\ell$ subset of $n$ variables.
-Like \cite{ASS13,FSS14}, we use a shift by univariate polynomials in a new variable $t$.
-In this case, the concentration is considered over the field $\F(t)$.
-Note that while the shift of \cite{ASS13,FSS14} works for an arbitrary $\ell$-variate polynomial, our shift works only for $\ell$-variate ROABPs.
-The univariate map we use is the basis isolating weight assignment for ROABPs from Agrawal et al.~\cite{AGKS15}.
-We simply use the fact that for any polynomial over a $k$-dimensional algebra, shift by a basis isolating map achieves $\log(k+1)$-concentration~\cite{GKST15}.
+We, on the other hand, use the property that $D(\x)$ is computed by a width-$w$, $\ell$-variate ROABP and reduce the degree of $\s(t_1,t_2)$ to $(n d w)^{O(\log \ell)}$.
+Our construction of $\s(t_1,t_2)$ comes from the basis isolating weight assignment for ROABPs from Agrawal et al.~\cite{AGKS15}.
+We use the fact that for any polynomial over a $k$-dimensional algebra, shift by a basis isolating map achieves $\log(k+1)$-concentration~\cite{GKST15}.